bowen121/vibematch/README.md

 Both projection heads share the same structure: `Linear → LayerNorm → GELU → Dropout → Linear`.
 Only the projection heads are trained; backbone weights are frozen throughout.

 **Loss:** symmetric InfoNCE contrastive loss over (image, caption) pairs within each batch.
 Positive pairs are matched (image, caption); all other combinations in the batch are negatives.
+Temperature is fixed at τ=0.07 — learnable temperature was found to collapse from 0.07 → 0.027 in every run, causing overconfident gradients and val divergence.

+**Best checkpoint:** `models/runs/20260428_050849/best.pt` — val_loss=3.2685, R@1=5.3%, R@10=21.3%, med_rank=84, align=0.438

 ### Genre Classifier

-A 4-layer MLP trained on frozen image embeddings from the trained encoder.
-Takes a 256-d embedding as input and outputs multi-label genre predictions.
-Used exclusively for live result annotation — not part of the retrieval pipeline.
+A 4-layer MLP (`256 → 512 → 256 → num_genres`) trained on frozen image embeddings.
+Because image and text projections share the same 256-d space, the classifier also works on text query embeddings at inference — proving cross-modal alignment.
+Used for the "you might be looking for" readout on each query and for annotating retrieved results.

 ## Features

 - **Text search** — describe any mood, aesthetic, era, or feeling
 - **Image search** — upload a still, poster, or photo and find visually similar media
 - **Cross-modal retrieval** — text queries match books and movies in the same embedding space
+- **Live query genre prediction** — MLP trained on image embeddings predicts genres from text queries in real time, proving the learned space aligns both modalities ("you might be looking for: 82% Thriller")
-- **Live genre tagging** — genres predicted fresh per result via the MLP classifier
+- **Live result genre tagging** — genres predicted per result via the same MLP classifier
+- **Dominant-color theming** — each result card is tinted by the poster's extracted dominant color
-- **High-res posters** — Amazon CDN images for all 57k items (no local image files required at runtime)
+- **High-res posters** — CDN images for all 66k items (no local image files required at runtime)
 - **Interactive UI** — particle canvas background with cursor tracking, built in Streamlit with a custom HTML/JS search component

 ## Setup